bowman2001/perplexdoc/content/doc/extended/goat/index.md

 {{< /playground >}}

 {{< mnote up=22 >}}
-The font layout of GoAT is hard-coded into the Diagram-Editor.
-If the feature is getting used a lot with this theme, the text layout should get enhanced.
+The font layout of GoAT is hard-coded into the resulting SVG.
+The text layout should get adapted, but its complicated.
 {{< /mnote >}}